stefantsvyatkov/CSharpFundamentals/README.md

-# C# Fundametals
+# C# Fundamentals

 This is not an actual project.
-It just contains homeworks, exercises and exams from the Software Universy's "C# Funamentals" module.
+It just contains homeworks, exercises and exams from the Software University's "C# Fundamentals" module.